SCENE 01 / UNDERWATER CAMERA OPERATORS

 Here is how this works in practice.
 We set up underwater camera ops across Mexico's deepest marine and freshwater filming locations through PADI-certified dive cinematographers running RED Komodo, Sony Venice 2, ARRI Alexa Mini LF in Gates, Nauticam, and SeaCam underwater housings rated to 300m.
 Plus DPX deep-water rebreather divers for cenote cave systems.
 The Yucatán Peninsula's freshwater cenotes.
 The list covers Cenote Ik Kil, Suytun, X'keken, Dos Ojos, Gran Cenote, and Cenote Azul.
 Represent the world's most cinematic underground river system, the Sistema Sac Actun (longest underwater cave network on Earth, 376km surveyed).

 Here is the short of it.
-Major-production underwater work routes through Fox Baja Studios Rosarito (Estudios Bajamar), home of the world's largest seawater filming tank — the 4.5-million-gallon Horizon Tank where Titanic (1997 — Cameron's Best Picture Oscar), Master and Commander (2003 — Weir), Pearl Harbor (2001 — Bay), and dozens of later tank features were shot.
-Tank operators carry safety-divers, dry-suit experts, and SCUBA Schools Global credentials.
+Major-production underwater work routes through Fox Baja Studios Rosarito (Estudios Bajamar), home of the world's largest seawater filming tank — the 4.5-million-gallon Horizon Tank where Titanic (1997.
+Cameron's Best Picture Oscar), Master and Commander (2003 — Weir), Pearl Harbor (2001 — Bay), and dozens of later tank features were shot.
+Tank operators carry safety-divers, dry-suit pros, and SCUBA Schools Global credentials.
 Cancún + Cozumel + Playa del Carmen Mesoamerican Barrier Reef (second-largest barrier reef on Earth after Australia's) delivers coral and shark sequences.

 FAQ